 As soon as you convert your Blackstone griddle over to natural gas your days of worrying if you will have enough propane in the tank are over.
 You also get to stop wasting time running around town, and spending extra cash, to fill up propane tanks.
+This guide will walk you through 5 tips of how to easily convert your Blackstone griddle to natural gas.

 - 36 inch, four burner